-How we use your personal information for Visitor Attraction & Heritage purposes
+How we use your personal information for Visitor Attraction and Heritage purposes

 The Council provides services for local communities and the people who live in them.
 Undertaking this work means that we must collect and use information about the people we provide services to and keep a record of those services.
 Because we collect and use personal information about individuals we must make sure that they know what we intend to do with their information and who it may be shared with.